 Thunder drummed when Paul was angry.
 As loud as the thunder got, it never managed to put off the bullies – bullies who thought it their duty to beat up strange, dark-skinned kids.

 The worst of the rain came when Paul was sad.
-Bullies were one thing, but loneliness was a particular sort of empty sadness.
+Bullies were one thing, but loneliness was a particular sort of empty despair.
 When he was at his lowest, monsoon rains followed him from room to room.

 Quietly, without warning or explanation, Paul was taken out of school.
 The farmer and his wife were good, God-fearing folk, who did not go in for that sort of trouble.
 The boy’s darker moods certainly did not hurt their crops.
-While other farmers eagerly watched the horizon, hoping for an end to the drought; Paul watered the land with his loneliness.
+While other farmers eagerly watched the horizon, hoping for an end to the drought, Paul watered the land with his loneliness.

 The farm became his world.
 It was best that he did not wonder too far – just in case someone discovered his secret.
-He was taught to till the soil, sow seeds, to harvest crops.
+He was taught to till the soil, sow seeds, and to harvest crops.
 He was taught to keep his tongue, not to speak least he unleash some unholy weather on the little farm.

 As the years drifted by like clouds, Paul grew into a powerful young man.
 His shoulders grew broad and his limbs filled out with muscle.
 He quickly outgrew the clothes his adopted family could provide.
 His legs were visible in the growing space between socks and his trousers.
 His shirt sleeves could not reach his thick wrists.
 As he hardly said anything more than “please” or “thank you”, he did not ask for new clothing.